mahesh863/booking-backend/README.md

 # This app has been made with Node and PostgreSQL

-###### The PostgreSQL database was chosen to solve the problem of double booking.
-PostgreSQL has row level locking feature.
-It was used to prevent the problem.
+###### The PostgreSQL database was chosen to solve the problem of double booking using PostgreSQL's row level locking feature.

 # Architecture